raphaelhespanhol/EletroStore-Web/README.md

 # EletroStore-Web
 Web pages developed in Vue.JS

-#Download the application and run
+#Download application and run
 cd eletrostore-web
+npm install
 npm run serve

 #Plus (Step by Step of all commands executed for the Frontend)
 npm install jquery